queue-bit/queue-bit.github.io/_debian/2020-12-28-ubuntu-dkms-error.md

 tags: "dkms ubuntu evdi"
 ---

-## Stuck at Building EVDI kernel module with DKMS
 An error I ran into when installing a driver was that the installer got stuck on the `Building EVDI kernel module with DKMS` step.
 I didn't capture the output so this will be a bit sparse on details.

 ## Solution